louiswstudent/COMP2000_2021/worksheet.md

 Sleeping a thread throws an `InterruptedException` so you will need to catch that.
 In fact, we don't care about the thread being interrupted so the catch block should just report the fact it was interrupted, print out a representation (via `toString`) of the exception that was thrown, and continue on as normal.

 🤔 Can you even cause the exception to be thrown?
+Yes if the system chokes elsewhere that causes the thread to be killed (stack overflow for example)

 # Task 16